nekooftheabyss/moecodes/content/l/c/stack-linked-list.md

 *<Message type="gray">This article assumes that you have already read [Linked-List in C](/l/c/single-linked-list) and does not provide much explanation.</Message>*

 A stack is a data structure where each element is stacked on top of the previous element.
 The last element pushed is the first element accessed.
 It follows the LIFO (Last-In, First-Out) architecture.
-In other words, uou cannot access any element on the bottom without taking elements out of the top.
+In other words, you cannot access any element on the bottom without taking elements out of the top.

 ## Structure
 The structure is the same as a singly linked-list.